Swallowing Treatment at Wake Forest Baptist

 awareness of targeted outcomes.

-Small electrodes are placed under the chin and
+Small electrodes are placed on the face or under the chin and

-deliver an electrical current to stimulate the muscles in the neck area.
-This is performed together with traditional swallowing exercises and lingual
+deliver an electrical current to stimulate the muscles in that area.
+This is performed together with traditional swallowing exercises..

 Cold and/or flavored foods (such as lemon

 flavored swabs, ice chips or popsicles) are given to the patient in effort to

 create a swallow response.
 The use of the cold or flavor may help a patient who

 has decreased sensation, or feeling of foods and liquids, to notice the

 foods/liquids and swallow them in a more timely fashion.
 In such patients, speeding up the response